automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

 As a programmer, we spend most of the hours of our waking life staring at that laptop/desktop screen working with Terminal, IDE/Editors or sometimes out of necessity with docs and spreadsheets.
 Thus we owe it to ourselves as developers to care about these tools and use them to their fullest extent with settings that work for us.

-Most of these apps come out of the box with settings and default values and while they work and get the job done, it&#8217;s always nice to make **these your own** by personalizing them to your tastes and aesthetic values.
+Most of these apps come out of the box with settings and default values and while they work and get the job done, it's always nice to make **these your own** by personalizing them to your tastes and aesthetic values.

 In this post, I wanted to share how I like my workstation to be set up and the settings which work for me.

 Some of these settings might be more relevant to the macOS context since that is the primary dev machine I use, however, these features are available in one form or the other in even Windows/Linux.

-Let&#8217;s dig into it.
+Let's dig into it.

 ## System-wide preferences